ppriyankuu/WhiteboardCanvas/README.md

 # WhiteBoard Canvas

-An app just for passing time.
+An app just for passing some time.

 ## run
 - npm i